A few weeks later, he told me they decided to “take a break.” He was, in his mind, falling too fast. So, he pulled away.

 On the one hand, he wants to love you and commit to you.
 But, on the other hand, all of his old memories are flooding back and he fears getting hurt or disappointed again.
 So, his fear of commitment makes him pull away in both uncertainty and confusion.

 With guys like this, you just need to be patient.
-He might need more time and space before he’s ready to completely fall in love again.
+He might need more time and space before he’s ready to fall in love again.
 If you love him and you know he loves you, enjoy the present moments with him and let him take his time to be fully ready to commit.
-But, not all guys will be ready to commit and dating someone with a fear of commitment might never result in true love.
+But, not all guys will be ready to commit and dating someone with a fear of commitment might never work out the way you envision it.

 Love is a great thing.
 It leads to all kinds of wonderful feelings.
 And, naturally, we want those feelings to last forever.
 As a result, men and women want to make sure that they won’t lose their partner.
-So, they put pressure on that person to “define the relationship” or quickly move to a greater level of commitment.
+So, they put pressure on that person to “define the relationship” or quickly move to a greater level of commitment, like marriage or engagement.

 But, everyone moves at a different pace.
 And, if you try to rush someone’s timetable for committing, it could cause that person to pull away.
 If your boyfriend clearly loves you, but seems to be getting distant, are you pressuring him to do something he isn’t ready for?
 Women pressuring guys into commitment is common, but it doesn’t make it right.